ZackInfosbd/Typescript/src/2024/design patterns/behavioral/command/README.md

 - **Extension**: New commands can be added without changing existing code, which follows the open/closed principle.
 - **Composite Commands**: You can compose multiple commands into a single command to implement complex operations.
 - **Undo/Redo**: Since a command is an object that encapsulates all details of an action, it's easy to store the command's history for undo/redo operations.

+## When to Use

+- When you need to parameterize objects according to an action to perform.
+- When you need to create and execute requests at different times.
+- When you need to support undo, logging, or transaction functionality.

+The Command pattern is widely used in GUI applications to handle actions triggered by various controls (like buttons, menu items, etc.).
+It's also useful in operations that require transactions, logging, or queuing.